-Whether you are a seasoned walker looking for a challenge or you just want to get out of the house for a leisurely stroll, there is a walk to suit all levels of experience.
-From the City Centre Walk and River Tay walk starting from both the North and South Inches – to the Birks Trail in Aberfeldy, each route has its own unique and wonderful elements that make it extra special.
+Whether you are a seasoned walker looking for a challenge or you just want to get out of the house for a leisurely stroll, there’s a walk to suit all levels of experience.
+From the City Centre Walk and the River Tay Walk both starting from the North and South Inches – To the Birks trail in Aberfeldy, each route has its own unique and wonderful elements that make it extra special.

-After your walk, don’t forget to pop into one of the independent shops or cafés and restaurants to refresh yourself.
+After your walk, don’t forget to pop into some of the independent shops, cafes and restaurants to refresh yourself.
 They will be delighted to see you!

 Distance of walk: 64 miles (5 or 6 days)

-While you’re here: There is accommodation for each night on the trail – in Bridge of Cally, Kirkmichael, the Spital of Glenshee, Kirkton of Glen Isla and Alyth.
+While you’re here: There is accommodation for each night on the trail.
 There you will be able to rest up and enjoy food and drink to keep you refreshed.